neils-s/Aleph/README.md

 The primary source should be the protocol whitepaper, which can be found on ArXiv here:  https://arxiv.org/abs/1810.05256

-This project will be developed under an open-source, but the AlephZero team hasn't settled on a specific license, so I don't want to commit to any specific license, yet.
+The Aleph Zero project has a python proof-of-concept on GitHub here:  https://github.com/alephzerofoundation/Proof-of-Concept

+This project will be developed under the LGPL v3 license.
+This is the same open-source license that the Aleph Zero Foundation chose to use for their Python Proof-of-Concept project.